 Over 330 Islands surrounded by magnificent lagoons and unspoiled reefs and with often spectacular visibility make Fiji a divers dream.

-Where Can You Scuba Dive in Fiji?
+Where Are the Best Dive Sites in Fiji?

 Fiji islands are a cluster of islands, with some of the largest and most diverse coral reef systems in the world where a scuba diver can spend a lifetime exploring.

-- Beqa Lagoon: A popular dive destination just south of Pacific Harbour on Viti Levu the main island of Fiji.
+A popular dive destination just south of Pacific Harbour on Viti Levu the main island of Fiji.
 The large Beqa lagoon which encloses Beqa Island and Vatulele Island is of volcanic origin.
 Popular dive sites are around Beqa Strait, a 5-mile channel between the lagoon and the main island.

-Sites are famous for soft coral covered pinnacles and Fiji’s most popular shark dive.
+Sites are famous for soft coral-covered pinnacles and Fiji’s most popular shark dive.
+The Fijian tribes on Beqa are known for their fire walking ceremony.
 Getting there from Nadi Airport takes only 2.5 hours by bus or taxi.
 Stay in one of the Pacific Harbour hotels or on an island Resort on beautiful Beqa Island.

-Diving here can be challenging at times as the currents in the Somosomo straight can demanding, but they are responsible as their nutrient rich waters feed the spectacular coral reefs..
+Diving here can be challenging at times as the currents in the Somosomo straight can demanding, but they are responsible as their nutrient-rich waters feed the spectacular coral reefs…